ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 In addition, [here](https://github.com/nodesource/distributions#deb "here") is an installation guide for the respective Unix-based operating system.

 The basic configuration is done within ILIAS in the section `Administration / Chat`.
 After the server and client settings have been saved, the configuration files `server.cfg` and` client.cfg` are stored in the external ILIAS data directory in the subdirectory `chatroom`.
-These files must be passed to start the Chat Server (see [Server Configuration](#Server Configuration)).
+These files MUST be passed to start the Chat Server (see [Server Configuration](#Server Configuration)).

 ![](./docu/images/view-clientsettings_en.PNG)

-*** Note: *** On all changes to the settings, the chat server ** must ** be restarted!
+**Note:** On all changes to the settings, the chat server MUST be restarted!

 ## ILIAS Configuration